-With the weather warming, the most dangerous days to drive are ahead of us.
+As the weather warms, the most dangerous days to drive are ahead of us.
 According to The Huffington Post, the days between Memorial Day and Labor Day are the most dangerous for teen and adult drivers.

 RELATED: 6 Tips for Winterizing Your Car

 The beginning of spring is a great time to have the fluids in your car checked and filled.
 You should make time to get your oil changed, especially if you use different oil viscosities in the winter and summer.

-4. Have Your Brakes Inspected
+Have Your Brakes Inspected.

 As the seasons change, it’s always a good idea to have your brake pads and rotors checked for wear and tear.
 If they are worn or you hear noise when braking, it’s time to have them replaced.
-Also have your local mechanic check your brake lines for corrosion and leaks.
+Try and have your local mechanic check your brake lines for corrosion and leaks.

-5. Thoroughly Wash Your Car
+Thoroughly Wash Your Car.

 Road salt and ice melt can cause corrosion and rust on the body and underside of your vehicle.
 Once the roads are clear of salt, sand and ice melt, wash your car by hand or take your vehicle to an automated car wash that can reach every surface, including the underside.

-6. Visually Inspect Your Vehicle
+Visually Inspect Your Vehicle.

 If you notice headlights or taillights that are not working, have the bulbs changed.
 If you have windows that are cracked or chipped, you should have them replaced by a reputable auto glass replacement company.
 In many instances, your insurance company can help cover winter road damage repairs.

-7. Have Your Car’s Battery Tested
+Have Your Car’s Battery Tested.

 If your battery is a few years old, have it tested.
 Cold weather can damage older batteries, diminishing their ability to charge and be charged by your alternator.
 A car repair shop and some auto parts stores can test your battery to ensure it is functioning correctly.

 Maintaining your car’s tire pressure can help reduce the risk of blowouts.
 Checking and filling your car’s fluids can help ensure your engine stays cool and lubricated.
 Making sure the lights on your vehicle are operating properly can help other driver’s see you at night and during the spring rain showers and thunderstorms.